 Instructions

-- Bloom the Yeast - In a large mixing bowl or bowl of a stand mixer, add warm buttermilk, 1 teaspoon of brown sugar and active dry yeast and stir well to combine.
-Let bloom for 5 to 7 minutes. see note below for instant yeast
+- Bloom the Yeast - In a measuring cup or small bowl, add warm (105ºF) cereal milk, 1 teaspoon of white sugar and 1 ½ teaspoons of active dry yeast.
+Stir well to combine and let bloom for 5 to 7 minutes. see note below for instant yeast

-- Combine all Ingredients - To the frothy yeast mixture, add bread flour, all-purpose flour, melted butter, egg, pumpkin puree, pumpkin spice and salt.
+- Combine all Ingredients - To the a large bowl or stand mixer bowl, add bread flour, all-purpose flour, dry milk powder, frothy yeast mixture, melted butter, egg, yolk, cinnamon and salt.
 With a spoon or spatula, mix all the ingredients together until it becomes a shaggy ball.

 - Knead the Dough - Fit your stand mixer with the dough hook attachment and knead on medium/high speed for about 15 minutes or until it passes the window pane test.
-If it's a bit sticky, you can gradually add 1 to 2 tablespoons of bread flour. see notes below for kneading by hand and window pane test
+If it's a bit sticky, you can gradually add 1 to 2 tablespoons of bread flour.
+See notes below regarding window pane test.

 - Let Double in Size - Form dough into a ball, then place into a lightly oiled bowl (I used the same stand mixer bowl).
 Cover with plastic wrap and allow to rise in a warm place for about an hour or until it doubles in size.
 If using instant yeast, it will take less time.

-- Prep the Parchment Squares & Twine - When the dough has almost doubled in size, cut out 10, 4x4 inch (10x10 cm) parchment paper squares.
+- Prep the Parchment Squares - When the dough has almost doubled in size, cut out 10, 4x4 inch (10x10 cm) parchment paper squares.

 - Divide the Dough - Gently deflate the dough and transfer it onto a lightly floured work surface.
-Cut the dough into 10 equal pieces.
-Weigh the entire dough with a kitchen scale and then divide that number by 10.
-Mine came out to 75 grams per piece.
+Divided the dough into 10 equal pieces, by weighing the entire dough with a kitchen scale and then divide that number by 10.
+You should about 75 grams per piece.

 - Roll into Smooth Balls - Grab a piece of dough and press it flat to get rid of any air bubbles.
 Gather and pinch the edges together and then place it on your work surface seam side down.
 Form your hand into a relaxed “claw” shape and cup it over the ball of dough.
 Then move your hand in small circular motions, gently dragging the ball along.
 It will tighten and the top will become smooth.
 Please see the photos in the body of the post as a reference.